Michael-Equi/ROV_Test_Bench/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change based on the guidelines provided by the rovotics github workflow infographic: https://drive.google.com/drive/folders/1jU-FIVXCQNhYr2nQe4ZDVrosyF5O_hYB?usp=sharing

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Also consult the phase diagram to better the priority of your project: https://drive.google.com/drive/folders/19IMiH6qa5t3C6XOmDr3fkemhwTR5T3LL?usp=sharing

 ## Pull Request Process